zilmarij/QUIC_traffic_classif_Inter-AT/README.md

 # QUIC_traffic_classif_Inter-AT
-Classifier for QUIC-based applications using K-means and Packet Inter-Arrival Time.
+Classifier for identifying QUIC-based applications using K-means and Packet Inter-Arrival Time.